seamusfoley/iotes-documentation/docs/introduction/what-is-iotes.md

 Rather than asking 'Do I need IOT?' it can be more helpful to ask what characteristics do you want in your connections:

 - **&#9989**  Do you want devices to be able to 'push' messages to each other or your application?
-- **&#9989**  Is the likely period between the messages between 100 milliseconds and a few hours?
+- **&#9989**  Is the likely period of the messages between 100 milliseconds and a few hours?
 - **&#9989**  Is 'some' latency acceptable? **
 - **&#9989**  Can the messages be serialized as a string?

 If the answer to all these is **YES** then IOT may be for you.

 ** *We have used these protocols for things like physical button controls for a screen and the latency has been unnoticeable.
-IOT protocols generally aren't designed specifically for very low latency though*
+However IOT protocols generally aren't designed specifically for very low latency*

 #### However